ufsitblue/ufsitblue.github.io/ncae/ncae_vids_notes.md

     - Needs to be run as root (sudo)
     - When users bob and jenny are connected via ssh, __this is the command that will show which processes their shells correspond to__.

+* The `netstat -plunet` option
+    - Use this for comp

 ### Booting off Jenny

 Let's say we see jenny's SSH session in the `netstat -tunap` option, and jenny turns out to be a malicious hacker.